Does your child drag his feet when it’s time for biology or physics? Join

 curriculum that really does get kids excited about science.
 Now, maybe it’s

-science and also about homeschooling.
-Or maybe it’s choosing a hands-on
+and also about homeschooling.
+Or maybe it’s choosing a hands-on curriculum, like

-curriculum, like my e-science curriculum.
-And honestly, one of the main reasons I
+my e-science curriculum.
+And honestly, one of the main reasons I created my curriculum

-created my curriculum is, it’s put together in a way that lets parents who
+is, it’s put together in a way that lets parents who don’t have a

-don’t have a background, or time to teach it, give their kids a great science
+background, or time to teach it, give their kids a great science education.

-it themselves.
+themselves.
 Now if your teacher is bored, the kids are going to learn very little.
+I

 stand out as being really great?
 Most often, these are the ones that were really

 So science—if it’s not something that you’re excited about

 personally, that’s OK.
 Find a curriculum that is taught by someone who is excited